Shopify Locations

 After you integrate Sellercloud with your Shopify site and create your Shopify Locations, you should download them into Sellercloud.

-Note that you will need to enable the setting Enable Shopify Locations in Sellerclud prior to the setup.
+Note that you will need to enable the setting Enable Shopify Locations in Sellerclud before the setup.
 You can access it by navigating to Settings > Company Settings > Website > Sellercloud Integrated Website > Shopify General.

 Download Shopify Locations